The Texas

 "Shovel-ready" plans

 TxDOT and many other agencies also have schematics developed ahead of time for major upgrades that are likely to be needed at some point.
 For example, in San Antonio, TxDOT has had preliminary schematics for a full freeway for SH 211 since at least 2007, even though such a project is still at least a decade away even today.
 Having these plans help to keep these projects as close to "shovel-ready" as possible so that, when they are needed, they can get environmental approval and funding more quickly.
-This can be, and has been, especially helpful when unexpected funding comes along, such as federal economic stimulus, air quality, or infrastructure funds.
-The current expansion of SH 151 was able to be accelerated by two years because it was shovel-ready when unexpected funding became available.
+This can be, and has been, especially helpful when unexpected funding comes along, such as federal economic stimulus funds, air quality grants, increased state or federal infrastructure funding, or unexpected budget surpluses.
+The current expansion of SH 151 in San Antonio, for example, was able to be accelerated by two years because it was shovel-ready when unexpected funding became available.

 Developer plan reviews